chritus/Authentication-mysql/README.md

 Error messages are displayed if any issues occur during the registration process.

 How you can run the script:
-Install the required libraries: pip install mysql-connector-python pillow Set up a MySQL database with the following details:
+1.Install the required libraries: pip install mysql-connector-python pillow 2.Set up a MySQL database with the following details:
-Host: localhost
+{Host: localhost
 User: root
-Password: 123prince
+Password: 123prince}

 Files:
 signup.py: Main Python script containing the user signup application code.